 The ship was no longer pitching and rolling as much by now, but there were very few people out and about at this witching hour.
 Having the ship, the elements and the ocean seemingly to myself engendered a sense of incredible freedom, ease and contentment in me that had been missing for far, far too long.
 I could have gone to sleep right there, cradled in the embrace of something ageless and wonderful.
 Something that you simply cannot buy.

-Thankfully, I did not.
+Thankfully, I did not fall asleep out there.
 I reluctantly tip toed along the hushed, slightly creaking corridor to my midships cabin on Deck Four.
 Rest was now an obvious imperative.

 After all, I would have to do all of this- or some variation of it- again tomorrow.
 And, like the pro that I am, I fully intended to be at the top of my game.